Protecting trees and woods

 Phase 2b is in two parts.
 The western leg runs from Crewe to Manchester and the eastern leg runs from Lichfield to Leeds.
-At least 19 ancient woods are threatened with direct loss – and we expect that number to increase as more woodland is added to the Ancient Woodland Inventory (AWI).
+At least 19 ancient woods are threatened with direct loss.
+And we expect that number to increase as more woodland is being added to the Ancient Woodland Inventory (AWI).

 Another 11 ancient woods are subject to indirect damage.

-Over 38,000 people responded to the draft Environmental Statement consultation in 2018, with a staggering 32,000 of these from the Woodland Trust’s campaign.
+Over 38,000 people responded to the draft Environmental Statement consultation in 2018.
+A staggering 32,000 of these were from the Woodland Trust’s campaign.

-We're now waiting for a final Environmental Statement consultation.
+We're now waiting for a final Environmental Statement consultation, which is expected in 2021 at the earliest.
 Once it's available, we'll let you know and help you to respond.

 Though there's still a long way to go, our work has had real success, including: